 Disadvantages: bracing interferences (purlin channel bracing, and sag angle bracing) are difficult to work around

 Fabric liner systems have become a very popular solution to meeting energy code requirements and delivering a well insulated metal building envelope.

 The fabric liner system is installed below the roof purlins, and is supported with metal banding.
 Most liner systems do provide “leading edge” fall protection for the workers once it is installed.
 Once the fabric liner system is installed, the first layer of unfaced fiberglass insulation is installed between the purlins and directly over the liner system.
 The second layer of unfaced fiberglass insulation is installed perpendicular to and over top of the roof purlins and first layer of insulation.
 The metal roof is then installed over the second layer of insulation.

 Advantages: meets or exceeds building energy codes, provides an excellent air/vapor barrier, attractive finish, and reduces thermal bridging by filing the purlin cavity, works well in retro-fit situations, works well with purlin channel bracing and sag angles.
-Since coordination between the insulation provider and the building manufacturer is required, IDI can provide service solutions.
+Coordination between the insulation provider and the building manufacturer is required.